v0.dev's 9 Default Patterns (And How to Override Each One)

 .card { box-shadow: 3px 3px 0 hsl(347, 72%, 48%); }Run it through Sailop

-sailop scan ./srcEach of the nine patterns maps to a specific Sailop rule.
-The scan will tell you exactly which files and which lines are affected, with a score for each dimension.
-Fix the F scores first.
-Most v0 projects score worst on color and typography.
+sailop scan ./srcEach pattern maps to a specific Sailop rule.
+The scan reports the exact files and lines affected, with a per-dimension score.
+Fix the F grades first — most v0 projects score worst on color and typography.
+The transform command rewrites all nine automatically and generates a unique design system for the project.

 SHIP CODE THAT LOOKS INTENTIONAL